Get

 Are These Dogs Good for Families? 👪

-However, they may not do as well with kids they don’t know as they do with their own family.
-Families who commit to this breed must be aware they need to train and socialize them thoroughly to prevent issues with resource guarding.
-Russian-European Laikas are not the best choice for families who’ve never owned a dog.
+However, they may not do as well with kids they don’t know as they do with their own family members.
+Owners who commit to this breed must be aware that they need to train and socialize them thoroughly to prevent issues with resource guarding.
+Russian-European Laikas are not ideal for families who’ve never owned a dog.

 As mentioned, Russian-European Laikas are territorial and have strong hunting instincts.
 This combination of traits means they aren’t always a good fit for households with other pets.
 Laikas can be aggressive toward other dogs if they feel their territory is threatened.